 Superfund: NPL Deletion Guidance and Policy

 Deletion of sites from the NPL may occur once all response actions are complete and all cleanup goals have been achieved.
 EPA is responsible for processing deletions with concurrence from the State.
 Deleted sites may still require five-year reviews to assess protectiveness.
 If future site conditions warrant, additional response actions can be taken, using the Superfund Trust Fund or by Potentially Responsible Parties.
 Relisting on the NPL is not necessary; however, sites can be restored to the NPL if extensive response work is required.
-EPA can also delete portions of sites that meet deletion criteria.You will need Adobe Reader to view some of the files on this page.
+EPA can also delete portions of sites that meet deletion criteria.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 Deleting Sites from the National Priorities List